 As a Bariatric Surgery Center, the Minimally Invasive Bariatric and General Surgery Program at UPMC Magee-Womens Hospital is accredited as a comprehensive center with adolescent qualifications by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program.
 This accreditation recognizes the program for meeting rigorous standards of quality that evaluate patient outcomes, the volume of surgeries performed each year, and the continued support patients receive after surgery.
 The program specializes in the treatment of obesity and abdominal problems in men and women.

 For individuals who choose not to undergo surgery, or for those who are not eligible, we offer non-surgical medical weight loss options.
-Treatment is tailored to your needs and supervised by medical experts who are trained in providing care for overweight and/or obese patients.
+Treatment is tailored to your needs and supervised by medical experts who are trained in providing care for patients who are overweight and/or with obesity.